 Of course.
 The faux blood looks strikingly similar to the real thing.
 That’s because heme not only makes meat taste meaty, it makes blood red.
 Heme binds iron, which in turn binds oxygen.
 The chemical bond between iron and oxygen reflects light so that it appears crimson.

-While the editorial staff of the Weekly has yet to sample the Impossible Burger (hint hint, Dr. Brown), eater-on-the-street reports are favorable.
+While the editorial staff of the WEEKLY has yet to sample the Impossible Burger (hint hint, Dr. Brown), eater-on-the-street reports are favorable.
 How does it stack up nutritionally?
-Protein, fat, and iron content are comparable to a lean ground beef patty – with the added benefit of zero cholesterol.
-The Impossible Burger is currently available in restaurants at select locations around the country.
+Protein, fat, and iron content are comparable to a lean ground beef patty—with the added benefit of zero cholesterol.

 BEYOND IMPOSSIBLE: LAB-GROWN MEAT

 But wait, there’s more!
 Another type of biotech burger is on the horizon: lab-grown meat.
 Basically, researchers extract stem cells from cow muscle and grow them in the lab.